-If man fell on his hands, walked as a quadruped, let grow his fur and stood and howled, evolution would have taken a significant step.
-How much better would the savage, the angry, the left-behind, the humiliated, and the offended be.
+If man fell to his hands, walked as a quadruped, let his fur grow and howled, evolution would have taken a significant step.
+How much better would the wild one, the angry one, the discarded one, the humiliated one, and the offended one be?
 No hate speech, no hands free for weapons or possessions to grab.
-He would have a dripping mouth, not to eat his neighbors, but to supply them with food thrown back.
-So he would finally no longer be a threat and become completely innocent, moving freely across all borders pure of heart.
+He would have a mouth that salivates, not to eat his neighbor, but to supply them with choked back food.
+So he would finally no longer be a threat and become completely innocent, moving freely across all boundaries pure of heart.

 A piece for a speaker, a conductor, a musician and trucker, a choir, five to six dancers and a child.
 As wolves, they dance in a Europe, from which they were expelled for a long time.
 Territorialisation, whether cartographic, biologically evolutionary or just in the mind, is an incisive process. backsteinhaus produktion gets on the ball and follows it to the limit of its own possibilities.
 Howling, the wolves drag down the barriers of our thinking, tear at the image of the stranger, the intruder, the frightener and show us how peaceful social interaction can be lived harmlessly and safely.

 ›Wolfgang‹ was and selected for the Tanz Yearbook 2018 as one of the seven best pieces about homeland.

 Performance and creation: Chloé Beillevaire, Jean Bermes, Steven Chotard, Giancarlo D’Antonio, Isabelle v.
 Gatterburg, Joscha Halder, Caroline Intrup, Andreia Rodrigues

 Musicians: Heiko Giering and the performer